percona/k8spg-docs/docs/monitor-kubernetes.md

 However, the database state also depends on the state of the Kubernetes cluster itself.
 Hence it’s important to have metrics that can depict the state of the Kubernetes cluster.

 This document describes how to set up monitoring of the Kubernetes cluster health.
-This setup has been tested with the [PMM server](https://docs.percona.com/percona-monitoring-and-management/details/architecture.html#pmm-server) as the centralized data storage and the Victoria Metrics Kubernetes monitoring stack as the metrics collector.
+This setup has been tested with the [PMM Server](https://docs.percona.com/percona-monitoring-and-management/details/architecture.html#pmm-server) as the centralized data storage and the Victoria Metrics Kubernetes monitoring stack as the metrics collector.
 These steps may also apply if you use another Prometheus-compatible storage.

 ## Considerations

-In this setup, we use [Victoria Metrics kubernetes monitoring stack](https://github.com/VictoriaMetrics/helm-charts/tree/master/charts/victoria-metrics-k8s-stack) Helm chart.
+In this setup, we use [Victoria Metrics Kubernetes monitoring stack](https://github.com/VictoriaMetrics/helm-charts/tree/master/charts/victoria-metrics-k8s-stack) Helm chart.
 When customizing the chart's values, consider the following:

-* Since we use the PMM server for monitoring, there is no need to store the data in Victoria Metrics Operator.
+* Since we use the PMM Server for monitoring, there is no need to store the data in Victoria Metrics Operator.
 Therefore, the Victoria Metrics Helm chart is installed with the `vmsingle.enabled` and `vmcluster.enabled` parameters set to `false` in this setup.
 * The Prometheus node exporter is not installed by default since it requires privileged containers with the access to the host file system.
 If you need the metrics for Nodes, enable the Prometheus node exporter by setting the `prometheus-node-exporter.enabled` flag in the Victoria Metrics Helm chart to `true`.
 * [Check all the role-based access control (RBAC) rules](https://helm.sh/docs/topics/rbac/) of the `victoria-metrics-k8s-stack` chart and the dependencies chart, and modify them based on your requirements.